Egidijus Mockevičius: Professional career

 After going undrafted in the 2016 NBA draft, Mockevičius joined the Brooklyn Nets for the 2016 NBA Summer League.
-On August 5, 2016, he signed with the Nets, but was later waived on October 18 after appearing in one preseason game.
-On November 1, he was acquired by the Long Island Nets of the NBA Development League as an affiliate player of the Nets.
+On 5 August 2016 he signed with the Nets, but was later waived on October 18 after appearing in one preseason game.
+On 1 November he was acquired by the Long Island Nets of the NBA Development League as an affiliate player of the Nets.
 On November 11, he made his professional debut in a 123–94 loss to the Windy City Bulls, recording eight points, three rebounds, one assist, one steal and three blocks in 22 minutes off the bench.

-On September 30, 2017, Mockevičius signed a three-year deal with Lietuvos rytas Vilnius, but was not able to play from the start of the season due to injury.
-On July 5, 2018, Mockevičius' contract was terminated by the team.
+On 30 September 2017 Mockevičius signed a three-year deal with Lietuvos rytas Vilnius, but was not able to play from the start of the season due to injury.
+On 5 July 2018 Mockevičius' contract was terminated by the team.

-On July 25, 2018, Mockevičius signed a one-year contract with VL Pesaro of the Italian Lega Basket Serie A (LBA).
+On 25 July 2018 Mockevičius signed a one-year contract with VL Pesaro of the Italian Lega Basket Serie A (LBA).
 He would go on to lead the league in rebounds per game during the 2018–19 season.
-On August 7, 2019, Mockevičius signed a two-year deal with Spanish club Montakit Fuenlabrada.
+On 7 August 2019 Mockevičius signed a two-year deal with Spanish club Montakit Fuenlabrada.

-On June 25, 2020, he has signed with Le Mans Sarthe of the French LNB Pro A.
+On 25 June 2020 he signed with Le Mans Sarthe of the French LNB Pro A.

-On March 1, 2022, he has signed with Fos Provence Basket of the LNB Pro A.
+On 1 March 2022 he signed with Fos Provence Basket of the LNB Pro A.

+On 21 September 2023 Mockevičius signed a short-term contract with BC Wolves of the Lithuanian Basketball League (LKL).

+On 27 October 2023 Mockevičius signed with VL Pesaro of the Lega Basket Serie A (LBA), returning for a second stint.

+On 21 February 2024 Mockevičius signed with Tainan TSG GhostHawks of the T1 League.
+On 21 December Mockevičius signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).

+On August 12, 2025, the Taoyuan Taiwan Beer Leopards announced that Mockevičius left the team.

 National team career

 Mockevičius won four gold medals with Lithuania national teams: European Youth Summer Olympic Festival (U-15) in 2007, Europe U-18 in 2010, World U-19 in 2011 and Europe U-20 in 2012.

+Mockevičius played for the Lithuania national team during 2019 FIBA World Cup qualifiers.